linyc74/lstm_dna/README.md

 It is computationally inefficient and numerically unstable to run the whole genome sequence as a single forward pass.
 Thus, genome sequences were divided into small segments (1024 nucleotides), predicted independently, and rejoined together.
-However, at either end of every segment, predictions are inherently worse due to the lack or memory and context.
+However, at either end of each segment, predictions are inherently worse due to lack or memory and context.
 To resolve this problem, predictions were made with a coverage of 4, such that segments were shifted by 256 nucleotides (1024/4) for each coverage.
 Even though a nucleotide may be located close to the end of a particular segment, i.e. context-less,